operator-playground-io/Prometheus-Operator-Playground-tile/tutorials/monitoring-using-prometheus.md

 In above output, STATUS as "Running" shows the pods are up and running.

-Step 2: To create MariaDB database called test-db along with user credentials , create the below yaml definition of the Custom Resource.
+Step 2: To create MariaDB database called test-db along with user credentials , create the below yaml definition of the Custom Resource:

 ```execute
 cat <<'EOF' > MariaDBserver.yaml